 Maximise pupil involvement to

-We also offer technical digital leader training here.
+We also offer computing digital leader training here.

 - Empowers pupil voice